 There is a switch on the back which you can use to turn your router off or simply unplug it at the socket.

 The status lights look like this, although may vary between models.

 The status light looks like the one below and should be solid green when the Internet is connected.

 If we have installed the system for you we typically use D-Link switches.
 The DES 1210 28P looks like this.

-The power cable is to the rear of the switch and it is safe to pull out, then put back in.
+The power cable is to the rear of the switch and it is safe to pull out, then put back in to turn on the switch.
 Note, if you have any users who have computers plugged into this switch, you should let them know and tell them they will lose network access for a while and should save any work.